tlewis-ba/uint128_t/README.md

 unusual for struct types but normal for integers, which are also struct types.

+UInt128 is fast at everything except division and modulo; for those operations, we just convert to BigInteger, do the operation, and convert back.
+Large number division is tricky, it's expensive no matter how you do it, and it's not really the intended use case for this datatype anyway.
+Feel free to submit a good implementation if you are competent at numerics.

 ## Notes

 - It's strange that BigInteger doesn't implement IConvertible; maybe we should add it